 I did lose a few.
 But the rest are out there in pots just waiting for me to give them some love.

 The plants you sent to me in 2011:

 Those plants for me symbolize what a wonderful bunch of readers I’m lucky enough to have.
 I am extremely fortunate.

-You proved to me that there really are some fantastic people in this world.
-And not to lose faith.
+You proved to me that there really are fantastic people in this world.
+And to not lose faith.
 Because my voyage thus far has been filled with people who care.

 Making sure my little boat didn’t tip over in a storm.
 You helped guide me safely to shore when I felt lost at sea.